Ballasting and deballasting is very essential in ships. It is an operation keenly supervised by ship officers to maintain the vessel’s stability.

 The ejector creates a vacuum on the pipeline thereby “sucking” the remaining water in the tank.

-Chief Officer (C/O) plans the ballasting and de-ballasting procedures in line with the cargo operation.
-He takes into account the ship’s stability, draft, vessel’s stresses, bending moments and many other factors.
+The Chief Officer (C/O) plans the ballasting and de-ballasting procedures in line with the cargo operation.
+He takes into account the ship’s stability, draft, vessel’s stresses, bending moments, and many other factors.

 The C/O then supervises the whole operation until completed.

-There are news regarding the development of unmanned ships but the intricacy of this operation is still debatable whether machines or A.I. can handle ballasting/ de-ballasting safely or not.
+There is news regarding the development of unmanned ships but the intricacy of this operation is still debatable whether machines or artificial intelligence (AI) can handle ballasting/ de-ballasting safely.

 Why Do Ships Engage in Ballasting and De-ballasting Operation?